EASS-HIT-2022/StockAnalysing/README.md

 # Stock Analysing
-aplication will analyze text sentiment of twiter posts about stock
+aplication will analyze text sentiment of twiter posts about stock.
+At now beckend use Twint for twiter scraping,
+Google transletor for translate posts,
+moc service that respose negative and positive posts (next version will be real sevrvices)
 # Design
 ![Alt text](pictures/design.drawio.png?raw=true "Design")